openwdl/wdl/SPEC.md

     String x = "hello"
   }

-  # the scatter block exports x to the top-level scope -
-  # there is an implicit declaration here that is
+  # The scatter exports x to the top-level scope - there is an implicit
-  # reserved to hold the exported value and cannot be
+  # declaration `Array[String] x` here that is reserved to hold the
-  # used by any other declaration in this scope
+  # exported value and cannot be used by any other declaration in this scope.
-  # Array[String] x

   if (b) {
-    # error! x is already reserved in the top-level
-    # scope to hold the exported value of x from the
+    # error! `x` is already reserved in the top-level scope to hold the exported
-    # scatter block, so we cannot reserve it here
+    # value of `x` from the scatter, so we cannot reserve it here
     Float x = 1.0
   }

-  # error! x is already reserved
+  # error! `x` is already reserved
   Int x = 5
 }
 ```